ksumngs/HapLink.jl/docs/src/tutorial/2-examples.md

     _None_

-HapLink by default outputs to standard output, so the variant calls were printed on your screen instead of saved 😡.
-That's okay, though 😌.
-It's often good to visually check your variant calls, and it this case we absolutely needed to.
+HapLink by default outputs to standard output, so the variant calls were printed on your screen instead of saved.
+That's okay, though.
+It's often good to visually check your variant calls, and in this case, we absolutely needed to.
 Notice that none of the variants got a `PASS` filter.
-In fact, all of them were weeded out by too high of thresholds for depth (remember we only have 10 sequences) and significance.
+In fact, all of them were weeded out by the depth threshold (remember we only have 10 sequences) and significance.
 Let's readjust (and save our results this time).

 ```bash
 haplink \